 In this tutorial, you will learn how to protect your hair after bleaching and how to prevent damaging your hair during the process.
 This video was provided by Shokoofe Baran Beauty Institute.
-To join our classes, please contact us at 09198486797, 02122353001, or 02122362386.
+To join our classes, please contact us at 09198486797,

 Greetings.
 Thank you for being with us here at Shokoofe Baran Beauty Institute.
 Today I want to talk to you about ways of maintaining healthy hair after bleach or decoloring.

 It’s unfortunately very common to come across women who have gone through a decoloring or bleaching process for their hair and because of it the hair has been damaged and had become dry and fragile.
 Our recommendation for those of you who perform the process yourself at home and my professional colleagues is to make sure the process doesn’t progress to a degree at which it could damage the hair.

 If you have a client who came to you asking for platinum hair and during the process, you notice that the hair is being damaged and is losing its integrity or decaying, remove the product from the hair and explain to the client that a healthy hair is much more valuable than the result they have in mind.
 If you want to decolor your hair, make sure not to let the formula remain on the hair for too long.